Code Enforcement and Building Violation Resolution in Miami-Dade County 2026

 Unpermitted Construction Violations

 Unpermitted construction violations represent one of the most common Code Enforcement categories addressing construction performed without required building permits.
-Common unpermitted construction includes residential additions and modifications performed without permit, commercial tenant improvements performed without permit, swimming pool installations without permit, structural modifications without permit, electrical and plumbing work without permit, roof replacement without permit, and combined unpermitted work.
+Common unpermitted construction includes residential additions and modifications performed without permit, commercial tenant improvements performed without permit, swimming pool installations without permit, structural modifications without permit, electrical and plumbing work without permit, roof replacement without permit, and unpermitted work.
 Resolution typically requires retroactive permit application supporting documentation of the as-built construction, fee payment including penalty fees, and bringing the construction into current code compliance.

 Retroactive Permit Process

-Retroactive permit process supporting unpermitted construction violations includes engagement of Florida-licensed architect or engineer for as-built documentation, signed and sealed as-built plans documenting the existing construction, structural assessment confirming the as-built construction meets current code requirements (or identifying required upgrades to achieve compliance), MEP assessment confirming mechanical, electrical, and plumbing systems meet current code, retroactive permit application to the local Building Department, fee payment including penalty fees typically 2 to 4 times the standard permit fee, plan review and inspection of the as-built construction, and Certificate of Occupancy issuance upon substantial code compliance.
+Retroactive permit process supporting unpermitted construction violations includes engagement of Florida-licensed architect or engineer for as-built documentation, signed and sealed as-built plans documenting the existing construction, structural assessment confirming the as-built construction meets current code requirements (or identifying required upgrades to achieve compliance), MEP assessment confirming mechanical, electrical, and plumbing systems meet current code, retroactive permit application to the local Building Department, fee payment including penalty fees typically 2 to 4 times the standard permit fee, plan review and inspection of the as-built construction, and Certificate of Occupancy issuance upon code compliance.

 Building Violation Categories

-Building violation categories beyond unpermitted construction include life safety violations addressing fire protection deficiencies, egress deficiencies, and combined life safety issues, structural violations addressing structural deterioration or substandard structural conditions, mechanical and electrical violations addressing code-non-compliant systems, accessibility violations affecting public accommodations, energy code violations affecting building energy efficiency, fire alarm and sprinkler maintenance violations addressing deferred maintenance, and combined building violations.
+Building violation categories beyond unpermitted construction include life safety violations addressing fire protection deficiencies, egress deficiencies, and life safety issues, structural violations addressing structural deterioration or substandard structural conditions, mechanical and electrical violations addressing code-non-compliant systems, accessibility violations affecting public accommodations, energy code violations affecting building energy efficiency, fire alarm and sprinkler maintenance violations addressing deferred maintenance, and building violations.
 Each violation category carries specific resolution requirements supporting code compliance restoration.

 Senate Bill 4-D Compliance Violations